 California State University International Programs (CSU IP) are academic year exchange programs sponsored and managed by the CSU Office of the Chancellor.
 These CSU programs are not governed by this policy.

--CSU CSULB
+5.0 STUDY ABROAD THROUGH NON-CSU OR CSULB PROGRAM PROVIDERS

 5.1 Program Providers (sometimes referred to as Third Party Providers) are independent organizations that facilitate or administer study abroad programs.
-These providers act as intermediaries between CSULB and a foreign university by assisting participants with logistics such as course registration and housing arrangements.
+These providers act as intermediaries between CSULB and a foreign institution by assisting participants with logistics such as course registration and housing arrangements.
 Other services might also include academic and social guidance.

-5.2 CSULB will maintain a written process and template for approving study abroad program providers and for deciding whether to enter into an agreement with a program provider.
-Consistent with International Exchange Agreements, all international agreementsagreements must be signed by the campus president after going through the Chancellor’s Office review and approval process.
+5.2 CSULB will maintain a written process and template for approving study abroad program providers and for deciding whether to enter into an Third Party Study Abroad Provider Agreement with a program provider.
+Consistent with International Exchange Agreements, all Third Party Study Abroad Provider Agreements must be signed by the campus president after going through the Chancellor’s Office review and approval process.
 CSULB will also maintain a process for evaluating the delivery of services by the providers.
-The maintenance of procedure is the responsibility of the Center for International Education in consultation with the Education Abroad Subcommittee of the International Education Committee, but willincludethe following:
+The selection of program providers for inclusion on a list shall provide for systematic consideration, according to uniform criteria and consistent information of the potential benefits for students as well as the quality of service provided to students and the campus.
+The maintenance of procedures for deciding whether to enter into agreements and for evaluating the delivery of services is the responsibility of the Center for International Education with approval from the International Education Committee, but will at the minimum include assessing the following:

 The fit of academic and curricular offerings of the program;